Climbing In Circles

 It's stupid and exhausting.

-Anyway, this page features some of the music I've made, I thought It'd be a nice thing to write a little about each of them just incase anyones interested.
+Anyway, this page features some of the music I've made, namely a project titled Climbing In Circles.
+I thought It'd be a nice thing to write a little about each of them just incase anyones interested.
 The digital version of liner notes I guess...

 It's not a blog.
 I really wont be updating this that much.
 Anyway, I hope you enjoy.